Akemi's Anime World

 Switch to Quick Review

 Oh My Goddess! has long been a fan favorite, and deservedly so--it has to be one of the sweetest anime series ever made.
-The story has its share of comedy, and dramatic moments too, but the overriding theme is just a good old fashioned so-sweet-your-teeth-hurt romance; you're just not going to find a cuter love comedy anywhere.
+The story has its share of comedy, and dramatic moments too, but the overriding theme is old-fashioned so-sweet-your-teeth-hurt romance; you're just not going to find a cuter romantic comedy anywhere.

-In general, the story is well written and fun, but other than being a rather mellow relative to its more dramatic or comedy-oriented kin, it definitely doesn't tread any new territory in the genre.
-Oh My Goddess! is categorized as a comedy, and that tends to be the tone--after all, you can't stick three goddesses and a college student in a temple together and not have some pretty funny situations arise, albeit relatively low-key ones.
+In general, the story is well-written and fun, but other than being a rather mellow relative to its more dramatic or comedy-oriented kin, it definitely doesn't tread any new territory in the genre.
+Oh My Goddess! is categorized as a comedy, and that tends to be the tone--after all, you can't stick three goddesses and a college student under the same roof and not have some funny situations arise, albeit relatively low-key ones.
 The story also has a comparatively high proportion of drama, although the problems of these lovers tend to be pretty trivial.

 The lack of serious drama isn't an issue, though, because the two main characters are just so nice that you get the feeling nothing could pull them apart.
 Fortunately, the story never goes overboard with the inevitable tense moments.
-All that applies to the first three parts of the series--in the final two-parter, things take a significantly more dramatic turn (though there are still a few light moments).
-One thing that surprised me was how well the uncomfortable situations and light drama throughout the series work; it has just enough of a tug at the heartstrings to keep you riveted.
-The reason for this would probably be the flip side of how cute the main couple is--their relationship is so innocent and sweet that even the minor trials have enough impact to keep things interesting.
+The first three episodes of the series are particularly light; in the final two-parter, things take a significantly more dramatic turn (though there are still a few light moments).
+I'm impressed by how well the uncomfortable situations and light drama throughout the series work; it has just enough of a tug at the heartstrings to keep you riveted.
+The reason for this would probably be the flip side of how cute the main couple is--their relationship is so innocent and sweet that even minor trials have enough impact to keep things interesting.

 But the story isn't what made Oh My Goddess! so popular.
 As with any super-popular series (including Kousuke Fujishima's other one, You're Under Arrest!), it's the characters that carved a special niche in the hearts of fans.
 Archetypes though they may be, you've got a great mix of personalities, and you just can't help but like them.
 I suppose some people might be put off by Urd (though I wasn't), and you might not be the biggest Skuld fan (then again, you might be), but it's almost impossible not to like Belldandy--she's just too sweet and innocent not to love.

-Other than the great clothing and character design, the art in the series isn't particularly noteworthy; the backgrounds are generally simple and use soft colors.
+Other than the great clothing and character design, the art in the series isn't particularly noteworthy, but the animation is.
+There's little action, so the animation never gets to flex its proverbial muscles, but the character animation is outstanding--uniformly natural and full of life and flavor despite a modest frame rate.
+The backgrounds are less memorable--generally simple and painted in soft strokes and pastel colors.
 In fact, the whole series has a kind of sot-focus look to it.
 It isn't a big deal, but it makes for a distinctive feel, and works well in the flashbacks and the few scenes that take place in the heavens.
-The animation never gets to flex its proverbial muscles since there isn't much action in the series, but the character animation is smooth, natural, and generally very well done.
-Overall not the flashiest of series, but a pleasure to look at.
+While overall it isn't the flashiest of series, it is a pleasure to look at.

 Finally, the voices.
 The original Japanese dialogue is well cast and features some of the better voice actors in the business.
-All of the primaries are very well acted, but Kikuko Inoue give's Belldandy's voice a smooth, never-too-perky tone that stands out from the norm.
-Even the minor characters are well acted, and all the performances are very distinctive; Megumi, for example, is chipper with an ornery little sister edge, and Keiichi's former dormmates are an amusing lot.
+All of the primaries are very well acted, but Kikuko Inoue gives Belldandy's voice a smooth, sweet-as-honey tone that's never too perky and stands out from the norm.
+Even the minor characters are well acted, and all the performances are very distinctive; Yuriko Fuchizaki's Megumi, for example, is chipper with an ornery-little-sister edge, and Keiichi's former dormmates are an amusing lot.
 The subtitles, as expected from AnimEigo, are of uniformly high quality.

-Summing up, Oh My Goddess! is one of the love comedy classics of anime, and deservedly so.
+Summing up, Oh My Goddess! is one of the romantic comedy classics of anime, and deservedly so.
 The story is light but not over the top, and has enough drama to keep you interested and involved.
-The animation is very nice, the character designs and clothing are a joy to look at, and the characters themselves have everything that anime fans love.
+The character designs, clothing, and full-of-life character animation are a joy to look at, and the characters themselves have everything that anime fans love.
 If you would even consider watching a sweet love comedy, this is the one to get.

 Related Recommendations